-In this program, we focus on the ecological importance and unique adaptations seen in alligators.
+In this program, we focus on the ecological importance and unique adaptations seen in alligators and crocodiles.
 Students interact with a live gator and croc to better comprehend why animals develop adaptations in order to survive.
-For example, we don't teach that osteoderms are hardened, protective scales on the back of crocodilians to help protect it.
+For example, we teach that osteoderms are hardened, protective scales on the back of crocodilians to help protect them.
 Students get to actually touch and feel the animal to understand and see up close and personal what adaptations these animals have and how they work to keep the animal alive.

 480-513-HERP (4377) ext.
 5